 Introducing Singapore by FOTW

-Team FOTW has been back from Singapore exploration and this time it was a crazy fun!
+Team FOTW has been back from Singapore exploration and this time it was crazy fun!
 Crazy, since it was a pure exploration of Mom-son duo, as daddy was busy in his office.
-Thrilling, challenging, exciting, our master child explored this island country in a every possible way, making me happy that he is indeed a travel kid!
+Thrilling, challenging, exciting, our master child explored this island country in every possible way, making me happy that he is indeed a traveling kid!

-And why not, Singapore has so much to offer for Kids of all ages.
+And why not, Singapore has so much to offer for kids of all ages.
 Our Parenting blog has captured Singapore explicitly for kids, read here.
-And we’re gonna share our experience day by day, as this asian country has lots in in bouquet.
+And we’re gonna share our experience day by day, as this Asian country has lots in a bouquet.
 From Nature walk, museums, thrill, adventure, beaches, technology, it has everything in itself.

 Museums with kids?

-Well, our initial perception was a big “No”, but since the time, we visited JC art gallery(Shanghai), our lookout for museums have indeed changed.
-Museums can be a great fun for kids, if there are interactive display’s, fun areas, multimedia edutainment, right?
-And this is all what you can find at National Museum of Singapore!
+Well, our initial perception was a big “No”, but since the time, we visited JC art gallery(Shanghai), our lookout for museums has indeed changed.
+Museums can be great fun for kids if there are interactive displays, fun areas, multimedia edutainment, right?
+And this is all that you can find at the National Museum of Singapore!